 Where to Retire in Cape May and Home Prices

 The retirement community housing choices are somewhat limited in town, mostly in the form of private homes or mobile homes.
 Real estate is quite expensive.
-According to Zillow.com, the median home value was about $416,096 in late 2020.
+According to Zillow.com, the median home value was about $460,829 in mid-2021.

 • Unique collection of Victorian homes • Interesting downtown • A livable small city • A top birding area • It is the only place where the entire city has been listed as the entire city of Cape May was officially designated a National Historic Landmark • Annual Cape May Literary Festival • The Travel Channel named it one of Top 10 Beaches in USA